MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/client-access/Set-MailboxCalendarConfiguration.md

 ### -OnlineMeetingsByDefaultEnabled
 This parameter is available only in the cloud-based service.

-The OnlineMeetingsByDefaultEnabled parameter specifies whether to set all meetings as online by default for the mailbox.
+The OnlineMeetingsByDefaultEnabled parameter specifies whether to set all meetings as Teams or Skype for Business by default during meeting creation.
 Valid values are:

 - $true: All meetings are online by default.